 The cake was made by Paradise Cakes, from West Bloomfield & Every layer was a different Flavor!
 It turned out beautiful and tasted great!
 The beautiful cookies were all made by my talented friend Valerie.
 Cone cupcakes are one of our favorite treats, but apparently, they couldn’t stand the heat.. so no close-up photos of those will be provided lol

 I came across free printable’s and used them in different areas of the party!

 We had a large tent in the yard, with tons of hot pink & light pink polka-dot balloons.
 It’s important to stick to your color scheme in all aspects of your party to really make it come together and look bold.
 I used shades of Pink, Purple & Turquoise.
 Being it was her “Golden Birthday”, I purchased a gold number 1 balloon from Party City.
 Thanks to the wind, not all of the decor photos came out as planned!

 I made sure to have a table designated just for the smaller kids, and found Ice Cream Cone bubbles at the dollar store that I used to line it with!
 Who doesn’t love bubbles?!
 We also had different coloring pages and crayons.

-Here’s a few more photos from the fun filled day!
-The dress I wore reminded me of superman ice cream, so it fit the scene perfectly!
+Here are a few more photos from the fun-filled day!
+The dress I wore reminded me of Superman ice cream, so it fit the scene perfectly!